 At this point, your colleagues are entering the progress towards their OKRs and have to fill out Column G: Current Value in the Key Results tab.

-Step 5: Update the workflow
+Step 5: Transfer the data

 Once the template is set up and in use, it’s time to pull the departmental OKR data into the master sheet.